Slicing Wasserstein Over Wasserstein Via Functional Optimal Transport: Numerical Experiments

 \subsection{Optimal Transport Dataset Distance}

 Next, we consider a comparison with the OTDD \citep{alvarez2020geometric} and the s-OTDD \citep{nguyen2025sotdd}.
 These metrics have been developed to quantify the similarities between labelled datasets in a model-agnostic manner.
 Such similarity metrics are especially important for applications in transfer learning.
 In this area, it has been shown empirically that the OTDD and s-OTDD display a strong correlation with the performance gap in transfer learning and classification accuracy in data augmentation, see \citep{alvarez2020geometric}.
-To assess the suitability of our sliced metric as a drop-in replacement for the computationally costly OTDD, we repeat an experiment from \citep{nguyen2025sotdd}.
+To assess the suitability of our DSW distance as a drop-in replacement for the computationally costly OTDD, we repeat an experiment from \citep{nguyen2025sotdd}.
 We randomly split MNIST \citep{lecun1998gradient}, FashionMNIST \citep{xiao2017fashionmnist}, and CIFAR10 \citep{krizhevsky2009cifar10} to create subdataset pairs, each ranging in size from 500 to 1000, and compute the OTDD, the s-OTDD, and our DSW between subdataset pairs.

-We plot the results of our distance and the s-OTDD against OTDD for 100 dataset splits in Figure~ \ref{fig:dataset_distance_correlation}, where we include the Pearson and the Spearman correlation coefficients between both sliced distances and the OTDD.
-As our metric is originally defined on $\Prob_2(\Prob_2(\R^d))$ and OTDD and s-OTDD on $\Prob(\mathcal{Y} \times \Prob(\R^d))$, we compute OTDD and s-OTDD with the label metric on $\mathcal{Y}$ set to zero for comparability, effectively representing each dataset as an empirial measure in $\Prob_2(\Prob_2(\R^d))$ and computing the OTDD via WoW.
+We plot the results of our DSW distance and the s-OTDD against OTDD for 100 dataset splits in Figure~ \ref{fig:dataset_distance_correlation}, where we include the Pearson and the Spearman correlation coefficients between both sliced distances and the OTDD.
+As our DSW distance is originally defined on $\Prob_2(\Prob_2(\R^d))$ and OTDD and s-OTDD on $\Prob(\mathcal{Y} \times \Prob(\R^d))$, we compute OTDD and s-OTDD with the label metric on $\mathcal{Y}$ set to zero for comparability, effectively representing each dataset as an empirial measure in $\Prob_2(\Prob_2(\R^d))$ and computing the OTDD via WoW.
 To be precise, each class-conditional distribution is modeled as $\mu_i \in \eProb(\R^d)$ and the distribution over class-conditional distributions becomes our meta-measure $\mu \in \eProb(\eProb(\R^d))$.
 Similar to \citep{nguyen2025sotdd}, we estimate both DSW ($R=10$, $\sigma=0.1$) and the s-OTDD (with Radon features) with $S=10,000$ projections.
 Based on this setting, we employ the original default implementation for the s-OTDD and the `exact' OTDD.
 Treating OTDD as our ground truth, we clearly see a stronger correlation between DSW and OTDD for all datasets.
+Additional experiments can be found in Appendix~\ref{sec:otdd_supp}.